danxuZhang/WineQuality/README.md

 [Exploratory data anaysis](src/eda.ipynb) includes histogram with kde plots, boxplots for data before and after reclassificatin, finding corrleation between variables, and preforming Point Biserial Correlation.

 ## Machine Learning 🤖
-In [machine learning](src/ml.ipynb), we used three algorighms: decision tree, stochastic gradient descent, and support vector machine with rbf kernel.
-We first built a decision tree of depth 4, and the training accuracy is 91% and testing accuracy is 86%.
-But since we had a relative large number of features, the model is a bit overfitting.
-The second model we built is stochastic gradient descent.
-We set learning rate to be $10^{-3}$ and do $10^5$ times iterations, and the loss funcion has reached a minimal value.
-[Here](src/loss_history.png) is how loss value gradually decrease as number of iterations increases.
-The training accuray is 89% and testing accuracy is 88%.
-The stochastic gradient descent model used a simple linear layer, but since we have a relative large number of features, it could have some non-linear relationship.
-So the third model we built is support vector machine with rbf kernel.
-To avoid overfitting, we set parameter gamma to a small value.
-The training accuracy is 90% and testing accuracy is 89%.
+In [machine learning](src/ml.ipynb), we first used decision trees, but since we had a relative large number of features, decision trees was a bit overfitting.
+The second model we built was stochastic gradient descent, with PyTorch's BCE loss funcition and SGD optimizer.
+SGD used a simple linear layer, but there could be some non-linear relationships.
+So, the last model we built is support vector machine with RBF kernel.
+The final training accuracy for SVM is 90%, and testing accuracy is 89%.

+## Contributors 👨‍💻
+- **Sannabhadti Shikha Deepak**: Data Clean-up
+- **Lohia Vardhan**: Exploratory Data Analysis
+- **Zhang Danxu**: Machine Learning